frenck/awesome-home-assistant/README.md

 ## Public Configurations

 _Some people store their full Home Assistant configuration on GitHub.
-They are a awesome for learning and a great source of inspiration._
+They are an awesome source for learning and a great source of inspiration._

 * [Carlo Costanzo](https://github.com/CCOSTAN/Home-AssistantConfig) - Probably the most documented configuration out there.
 * [DubhAd](https://github.com/DubhAd/Home-AssistantConfig) - Also known as Tinkerer shares his configuration files.